naseriax/gosshtun/README.md

 	tunnelDone := make(chan error)
 	localPortNo := make(chan string)

-    //Initiating the tunnel by calling Tunnel methode from gosshtun module.
+    //Initiating the tunnel by calling Tunnel method from gosshtun module.
-    //The expected outcome is to receive the localport number which we receive in the selecet statement. go gosshtun.Tunnel(jumpserver, remoteAddr, localPortNo, tunnelDone)
+    //The expected outcome is to receive a localport number which we xan get in the select statement. go gosshtun.Tunnel(jumpserver, remoteAddr, localPortNo, tunnelDone)